dataunlocker/save-analytics-from-content-blockers/readme.md

-> ℹ️ This repository isn't actively maintained.
+> ℹ️ This repository is no longer actively maintained, as focus has shifted to the SaaS version at [dataunlocker.com](https://www.dataunlocker.com).
-> Contributions are still welcome and are appreciated — we'll be reviewing them.
+> However, contributions are still welcome and appreciated — we'll review them as time allows.

 # Google Tag Manager (Google Analytics) Proxy